 The pattern of deaths by unintentional suffocation differs by age.
 Toddler deaths are often related to choking; entanglement or wedging.
-In 2020 there was one infant who died from a plastic bag getting over their head, and one choked on a bouncy ball.
-Two toddlers died from pinning / wedging and one strangled on a fan cord.
+In 2021 there was one infant who died from choking on a foreign object and one from getting a plastic bag over their head.
+One medically complicated toddler died from positional asphyxia, and another from wedging.

 The Child Safety Protection Act bans any toy intended for use by children under three years of age that may pose a choking, aspiration or ingestion hazard, and requires choking hazard warning labels on packaging for these items, when intended for use by children ages three to six years (Child Safety Protection Act, 1994).
 To address asphyxiation hazards, the Consumer Product Safety Commission (CPSC) issued mandatory standards for various items such as cribs and window blinds, as well as voluntary guidelines for children's clothing to prevent strangling; i.e., from drawstrings of outerwear garments, such as jackets and hoodies.
+One five-year-old suffocated due to getting entangled in a blind cord.